cristinadefoe/Bamazon/README.md

-# Bamazon: Node.js & MySQL Homework #10
+# Bamazon: Javascript, Node.js & MySQL

 This app is similar to Amazon's storefront; it displays the products available for sale and then the customer can place the order reducing inventory count.
 In addition, the manager can view inventory that has a quantity less than 5, manage existing inventory by increasing product quantity and adding new products.